intelligentplant/AppStoreConnect.Adapters/docs/writing-an-adapter.md

 > Note that adapters do not have to directly implement the feature interfaces themselves.
 Instead, the adapter can delegate the feature implementation to a helper class.
 This is described in more detail [below](#delegating-feature-implementations-to-external-providers).

-Adapter implementations should inherit from the abstract [AdapterBase&lt;TAdapterOptions&gt;](/src/DataCore.Adapter/AdapterBaseT.cs) or [AdapterBase](/src/DataCore.Adapter/AdapterBase.cs) classes.
-Note that `AdapterBase` is a subclass of `AdapterBase<TAdapterOptions>`.
+Adapter implementations should inherit from the abstract [AdapterCore](/src/DataCore.Adapter.Abstractions/AdapterCore.cs), [AdapterBase&lt;TAdapterOptions&gt;](/src/DataCore.Adapter/AdapterBaseT.cs) or [AdapterBase](/src/DataCore.Adapter/AdapterBase.cs) classes.
+Inheriting from `AdapterBase<TAdapterOptions>` or `AdapterBase` is recommended.

 ## Adapter Options